 - losing weight, if necessary

-- gradual onset of pain
+- a sudden or gradual onset of pain

-- leg pain when bending the foot or stretching the leg
+- leg pain when bending or stretching

 - leg cramps in the calf